 Do not insert foreign objects into any part of the firearm such as the barrel or ejection port.
 Do not dry fire or work the action of any firearm that is to be submitted to the crime lab.
-In the event the firearm will be dusted for fingerprints or fumed, block both ends of the barrel gently with tape.
-This will prevent residue from building up inside the barrel.
+In the event the firearm will be dusted for fingerprints or super glued, block both ends of the barrel gently with tape.
+This will prevent residue from building up inside of the barrel.

-In cases involving revolvers, the chamber containing the last discharged cartridge case should be marked on either side before removing it.
-The discharged cartridge case should be packaged separately.
+In cases involving revolvers, the chamber containing the last discharged cartridge should be marked on either side before removing the fired cartridge case.
+The cartridge case should be packaged separately.
 All other cartridge cases that were discharged should be numbered in the order of the discharge.
-These discharged cartridge cases may be removed and packaged separately.
+These cartridge cases may be removed and packaged separately.